Builderb0y/AutoCodec/README.md

 This branch is for V5 of AutoCodec.
 For a list of things which have changed since V4, see [changes.md](https://github.com/Builderb0y/AutoCodec/blob/V5/changes.md).
+For information about V4, see the [master](https://github.com/Builderb0y/AutoCodec/tree/master) branch.

 # Introduction